 Email is big, cheap and often provides the highest ROI: It is also a preferred method of communication by customers.

-Your website matters: Make sure it works on different platforms.
+Your website matters: Make sure it has a responive build that operates on different platforms.
 Streamline the online experience.
 81% of consumers use online to explore their options beforehand and gather information about purchases.
 Don’t give them a reason to be disappointed.

 Hiring an individual or an advertising agency